Skip to main content

 2021

-The total number of volunteering hours was growing almost continuously until 2017, when it drops for 22%.
-Then, in 2018 the number raises again but it does not reach the total number of volunteer hours form 2016.
-After 2018, the number of volunteer hours is falling.
-Year 2020 is an exception due to COVID-19.
-Number of volunteer hours increased by 13% in 2021, compared to the year before.
+The total number of volunteering hours grew almost continuously until 2017 when it dropped by 22%.
+In 2018, the number rose again but did not reach the total number of volunteer hours from 2016.
+After 2018, the number of volunteer hours declined again, especially in 2020, due to the impact of the COVID-19 pandemic.
+However, in 2021, the number of volunteer hours increased by 13%, and in 2022, it increased by 7%, compared to the year before.

-Positive trends also include the total number of volunteer organizers, which was on a steady rise and tripled from 2012 to 2021.
-That means that there is growing number of volunteer organisers which included more volunteers who volunteered a little bit less volunteer hours in last two years.
+Positive trends also include the total number of volunteer organisers, which was on a steady rise and tripled from 2012 to 2022.
+This indicates a growing number of volunteer organisers, which included more volunteers contributing slightly fewer volunteer hours in the last two years.

 Support to young volunteers

-Besides the reimbursement of expenses, the volunteer has the right to appropriate training, support and supervision.
+In addition to the reimbursement of expenses, volunteers have the right to receive appropriate training, support, and supervision.

 Target groups

-Act on Volunteering stipulates that particular attention is to be paid to volunteers coming from groups at risk of social exclusion and that is contained under the article 14.
-(OG 22/13) “Principle of inclusive volunteering”.
-In that article, ‘socially excluded youth’ as a group is not explicitly stated, therefore we can conclude that this principle of inclusive volunteering is applied to youth as well as all other age cohorts in society.
-The article contains the phrase “socially excluded groups of population” and nothing more specific than that.
+According to the ‘Principle of inclusive volunteering’ outlined in the Volunteering Act (Chapter 14, Paragraph 1), particular attention is to be given to volunteers from groups at risk of social exclusion.
+Although the article does not explicitly mention ‘socially excluded youth’ as a distinct group, it can be inferred that this principle of inclusive volunteering applies to youth as well as to all other age cohorts.
+The article does not provide more specific details beyond the phrase ‘socially excluded groups of population’.